yaswika0311/AidCompass/README.md

-## Targeting disaster relief from space
+## AidCompass, Your Disaster Relief Partner

 This project uses machine learning and satellite imagery to better target disaster relief efforts.
 I focused on Typhoon Haiyan, which hit the Philippines in November of 2013.
 It broke records for having the highest wind speeds upon landfall and destroyed over 1 million homes.